sharif-22/desire-vault/README.md

 ## Solution

-Desire Vault provides a solution to these problems by offering a user-friendly and collaborative product watchlist app.
+DesireVault provides a solution to these problems by offering a user-friendly and collaborative product watchlist app.
 Users can easily create, manage, and share lists of desired products, making it effortless to keep track of items they want to purchase or explore further.
 With real-time collaborative features powered by Firebase.
 With Desire Vault, users can stay organized, discover new products, and streamline their shopping experience.

 ## Screenshot